Ahmadpur East Tehsil: Geography and climate

+Demographics

+Population

+According to 2023 census, There were 1,307,578 people living in Ahmadpur East Tehsil, up from 1,078,683 in 2017.
+The average household size in Ahmadpur East Tehsil is 6.57 persons.
+Urban centers within the tehsil include Ahmedpur East Municipal Committee with a population of 196,618 and Uch Sharif Municipal Committee with 98,852 residents.

+Languages

+The primary languages spoken are Saraiki (1,209,395 speakers), Punjabi (55,731), and Urdu (29,838), followed by Pushto (4,364), Hindko (3,431), Balochi (150), and others.

 Economy

 Ahmedpur East is also an important agricultural training and educational center.
 Soapmaking and cotton ginning are important enterprises; cotton, silk, embroidery, carpets, and extraordinarily delicate pottery are produced.
 Factories producing cottonseed oil and cottonseed cake were built in the 1970s.
 It is an important marketing center for the surrounding areas and is located on the crossroads between Peshawar, Lahore, Quetta and Karachi.
 Ahmedpur East is also known for its distinctly embroidered khusa and pottery which is made here.

 The surrounding area is mostly agricultural, which allows agricultural exports in many parts of the world.
 There is also a large market town for mangoes, dates, wheat, sugarcane, and cotton that bring in continuous demand all year round.
 In addition, it has soap making and cotton spinning factories".